intlify/bundle-tools/packages/unplugin-vue-i18n/README.md

   ```

   Note `json` resources matches this option, it will be handled **before the internal json plugin of bundler, and will not be processed afterwards**, else the option doesn't match, the bundler side will handle.

+  If nothing is specified for this option, i.e. `undefined`, nothing is done to the resource in the above format.

 ### `runtimeOnly`